donbright/earcutr/README.md

 ```

 So currently this code varies, sometimes its a bit slower than
-the C++ version of Earcut, sometimes a bit faster... and
+the C++ version of Earcut, sometimes a bit faster, with the worst
-against libtess we find the same.
-Worst seems to be about twice
+case (water) being about two to three times slower.
+Against
-as slow (water).
+libtess it is also comparable.

 Profiling